ajwills72/ajwills72.github.io/aboutme.md

 - [Personal library](/library)

-- [Paper pile](https://photos.app.goo.gl/ePLHRH2gnvfwB9wD8) In 2022, I started clearing out my collection of photocopied journal articles.
-Although hard to believe now, this is what we all used to do - go to the library and stick things under a photocopier.
-As I slowly recycle them, I take a photo of the front page and post it here.
+- [Paper pile](https://photos.app.goo.gl/ePLHRH2gnvfwB9wD8) Although hard to believe now, this is what we all used to do - go to the library and stick journal articles under a photocopier.
+By March 2023, I had finally recycled all my photocopies of published journal articles, posting a photo of the front page of each of them here.

 - [Undergraduate dissertatation (1993)](/assets/pdf/1993wills.pdf), plus [appendix](/assets/pdf/1993willsAppendix.pdf).